gkrishnaks/WaybackEverywhere-Firefox/README.md

 *   Some Search engines to help the user avoid seeing Wayback redirects when she searches
 *   Some reserved addresses like 127.0.0 * and 0.0.0* so that user can browse these without routing
 *   Some online education learning course sites as they host video content and also need login to work
+*   Some cloud storage sites as they need login anyway (Dropbox, WeTransfer,Box..)
+*   Some video streaming (netflix..) sites and live streaming sites (Periscope..)
+*   Some audio podcast sites (last 2 in this list will be added to next version of this extension)

-*   Some cloud storage sites as they need login anyway (Dropbox, WeTransfer,Box) P.S : There's no other agenda behind this bundled list made available during install :)
+P.S : There's no other agenda behind this bundled list made available during install :)

 If user wishes to reset his Excludes back to the ones provided by Developer, she can do so from the Settings Page